andymeneely/project-timber-wolf/FAQ.md

 ## Can a hex tile have more than one Security chit on it?

 Yes.
 In this case the effects and sub-actions necessary to pass through those tiles stack. *For example, a hex with two Locks on it needs 🔓🔓 to make it passable.*

+## Can MISDIRECT or GREAT IN A PINCH modify a security roll from 4 to 1?

+Yes.
+And vice versa.